OliverHakansson/Flappy-Human---A-Flappy-Bird-Remix/README.md

-# Flappy Bird: Flap Your Arms Edition
+# Flappy Human: Flappy Bird Remix

 Welcome to the Flappy Bird: Flap Your Arms Edition!
 This game adds a fun twist to the classic Flappy Bird gameplay by allowing you to control the bird by physically flapping your arms.
 Whether you're playing for fun or getting a light workout, this game is sure to keep you entertained!